oktadev/okta-blog/_source/_posts/2020-03-31-spring-vault.md

 image:
 ---

 In 2013 Github released its search functionality, allowing to scan code in all public repositories, and a day after the release they had to partially shut it down.
-It was speculated that the feature allowed any user to search for all kinds of secrets stored in Github repositories.
-Even if that seems long ago, as explained by the study of NC State University, secrets leakage seems to remain pervasive and constant, and happens to all kinds of developers.
-Secrets leakage can lead to all kinds of cyber-attacks: data loss or corruption, sensitive data breaches and cryptojacking (cryptocurrency mining using victim's cloud computer power).
+It was speculated that the shutdown was because the feature allowed any user to search for all kinds of secrets stored in Github repositories.
+Even if that seems long ago, secrets leakage seems to remain pervasive and constant, and happens to all kinds of developers, as explained by the study of NC State University.
+Secrets leakage can lead to cyber-attacks, data loss or corruption, sensitive data breaches and cryptojacking (cryptocurrency mining using victim's cloud computer power).

+- Real world example

 This year, 2020, an Amazon engineer leaked customer secrets through a public Github repository.
 Some of the uploaded documents contained access keys for cloud services.
 Although the data had been committed inadvertently, the leaked credentials were retrieved by a third party within the half hour.

 Today, it is widely recommended to never store secret values in code.
-Therefore, the next sections will demonstrate the following alternatives:
+Therefore, this tutorial will demonstrate the following alternatives:
 - Using environment variables for Spring Boot secrets
 - Secrets encryption and Cloud Config
 - Secrets management and Vault